South Westland native bird numbers double due to conservation

 Native bird numbers have doubled in South Westland thanks to extensive trapping and use of a controversial poison.

-The Department of Conservation has been carrying out pest control in the Landsborough Valley for 24 years resulting in more than 2000 birds.
+The Department of Conservation has been carrying out pest control in the Landsborough Valley for 24 years resulting in the addition of more than 2000 birds.

 Fifteen species of native birds now call the area home, including tui, fantails and karearea.

 Mohua used to thrive throughout Te Waipounamu before pests were introduced.
-At first count there were just 14 birds, but there are now 517 mohua in the valley.
+At first count there were just 14 birds, but there are now 517 of the species in the valley.

 "It still surprises me each year when bird numbers keep going up because we don't know what's 'normal' or how far birds can recover in this environment.